Our founder Bipsha and a street dog called Sheru

 I’m Bipsha, Founder of Street Souls, a UK-registered charity supporting street animals in Nepal, my home country.

-Street Souls began as a personal journey sparked by a dog called Sheru, a former street dog who now lives with my family in Nepal (but continues to roam around his community).
+Street Souls began as a personal journey sparked by a dog called Sheru, a former street dog who is being cared for by my family in Nepal (but continues to roam around his community).
 He was my first real connection to a street dog, and he still gives me the best welcome every time I visit.

 2020